What are Cannabinoids?

 What are CBN (cannabidol) and CBNA (cannabinolic acid)?

-As THC reacts to oxygen in the atmosphere, it loses hydrogen molecules and oxidizes into cannabinol, a non-intoxicating cannabinoid that’s known for helping people fall asleep.
+As THC reacts to oxygen in the atmosphere, it loses hydrogen molecules and oxidizes into cannabinol, a less-potent cannabinoid that’s known for helping people fall asleep.
 CBNA is the precursor to CBN.

 Learning more about how major cannabinoids work together with terpenes, pigments, and polyphenols to create a full experience allows you to select strains and products that are tailored for your individual relief.
 For more information about specific terpenes, check out this article from Greencamp.